Lee-moran/LeeMoran_Hair/README.md

 The LeeMoran_Hair website is a landing page for those who have short to medium lenght hair looking to get a professional hair cut from the comfort of there home, and for those looking go get the one to one experience from a creditable barber.
 Showing the user my experince in the barbering industy.
+Being able to have the service of a barber on hand throughout the day. organising an agreement to use the service and chossen barber.

 Users of the website will be able find all the information they need to to know about LeeMoran_Hair.
 Home: Gallery,contact, sign up, social links.